gnss-sdr/gnss-sdr/utils/rinex2assist/README.md

 ```

 The argument is mandatory (the name of the RINEX navigation file).
 The name
-`gps_ephemeris.xml` is given to the output if GPS NAV data is fould.
+`gps_ephemeris.xml` is given to the output if GPS NAV data is found.
 If the
 RINEX file contains Galileo data, the corresponding `gal_ephemeris.xml` file
 will be generated.
 The program is also able to extract parameters of the UTC and
 the Ionospheric models from the RINEX header, if available.
 They will be called